errata-ai/vale.sh/docs/guides/textfsm.md

 Each scope’s `expr` names one of the template’s values, and Vale reports an error at startup if it doesn’t.
 The scope’s `name` is what a rule’s `scope` refers to, and `type` says how to parse the captured text: `md`, `adoc`, `html`, `rst`, or `org`.
 Without a `type`, the text is linted as plain lines.

 Consecutive lines a `List` value captures are joined into one block, so a body reads as the paragraphs it is rather than one block per line.
 A gap between the lines starts a new block, and so does a change of column: a block is placed by one line and one column, so every line in it has to start where its first line does.
+Two values captured after labels of different lengths, such as a `msgid` and a `msgstr`, never share a column and so never join, and a rule that needs both in one block matches nothing without saying why.
+Capture each whole line, label included, and they align at the first column.

 The blank line matters here. `(.*)` matches a blank line and captures it as empty, so the block continues and the paragraph break survives. `(.+)` doesn’t match a blank line, so the block ends and the next captured line starts another.
 For a body with `type: md`, `(.*)` gives one document with paragraphs, and `(.+)` gives one document per paragraph.
 Rules that count across a document, such as `occurrence` and `repetition`, see the difference.